-Last week I shared a little of background about Hawaii’s agritourism and the forces behind it.
+Last week I shared a little background about Hawaii’s agritourism and the forces behind it.
 I had the pleasure of learning a lot about the topic from Lani Weigert when I visited Hamakua Mushrooms.
-For my last day in Hilo I would actually eat, drink and breathe agritourism on an agricultural adventure called Hilo Grown Tour.
+For my last day in Hilo, I would actually eat, drink and breathe agritourism on an agricultural adventure called Hilo Grown Tour.

 I was picked up at my hotel, the Hilo Hawaiian Hotel (more on this lovely spot coming up tomorrow) and the moment I saw my tour guide I knew it was going to be a great day.
 Notice something familiar about this smiling face?

 That’s right!
 That’s Lani’s brother!
 The passion for supporting local farmers runs deep in the family and Benson Medina is as knowledgeable and relentless about the topic as his sister.
 He worked with Lani to petition the state government for grant money to launch the Hilo Grown Tour.
 It is the first tour developed for Hawaii Ag Tours, a pilot still in its first year.
 As the program develops, new tours will be added in other areas and other islands.

 I was thrilled to spend the day with Benson and a reporter from the local newspaper who is a transplant from Ohio.
 We explored the fabulous farms and agriculturally focused businesses around Hilo.